aws/karpenter-provider-aws/designs/v1beta1-api.md

     2. Cloudprovider-specific behavior-based fields for configuring Karpenter’s scheduling and deprovisioning decision-making (e.g. interruption-based disruption, allocation strategy)
 3. `NodeClaim`
     1. A Karpenter management object that fully manages the lifecycle of a single node including: configuring and launching the node, monitoring the node health (including disruption conditions), and handling the deprovisioning and termination of the node

+With these boundaries defined, below shows each API, with all fields specified, with values filled in as examples.

 ### `karpenter.sh/NodePool`